 There are no specific tax reliefs or incentives available to portfolio company managers investing in their company.

-However, the Dutch personal income tax system is organised in such way that, if properly structured, the beneficial "Box III" regime applies to investments by portfolio managers.
-If this Box III regime applies, income tax is levied on the net asset value of the assets on 1 January of the relevant fiscal year, with an effective tax rate varying between 0.59% and 1.76% (in 2021).
-As opposed to this tax-friendly treatment, Box I taxes the actual income from employment at progressive rates of up to 49.5%.
-Finally, Box II taxes income derived from a substantial interest (generally a shareholding of at least 5%) in a Dutch (holding) company at a flat rate of 26.9%.
+However, the Dutch personal income tax system is organised in such a way that, if properly structured, the beneficial "Box III" regime applies to investments by portfolio managers.
+If this Box III regime applies, income tax is levied on the net asset value of the assets on 1 January of the relevant fiscal year, with an effective tax rate varying between 0.56% and 1,71% (in 2022).
+As opposed to this tax-friendly treatment, Box I taxes the actual income from employment at progressive rates of up to 49.5% (in 2022 and 2023).
+Finally, Box II taxes income derived from a substantial interest (generally a shareholding of at least 5%) in a Dutch (holding) company at a flat rate of 26.9% (in 2022 and 2023).

-Based on the foregoing, from a Dutch income tax perspective, it is most efficient for a portfolio manager to hold an equity investment that is taxed in Box III (portfolio investment) due to the relatively low effective tax rate as compared to Box I or Box II.
+From a Dutch income tax perspective, it is therefore most efficient for a portfolio manager to hold an equity investment that is taxed in Box III (portfolio investment) due to the relatively low effective tax rate as compared to Box I or Box II.
 For this reason, the Dutch legislator introduced specific rules relating to carried interest investment schemes for management, advisors or other individuals performing activities for an underlying Dutch business.
-If a carried interest investment scheme falls within the scope of these specific rules, income derived from such investment is subject to income tax in Box 1 at a maximum rate of 49.5%.
-These carried-interest rules, however, do not apply if the income derived from a carried interest is both:
+If a carried interest investment scheme falls within the scope of these specific rules, income derived from such investment is subject to income tax in Box 1 (therefore at a maximum rate of 49.5%).

+These carried-interest rules, however, do typically not apply if the income derived from a carried interest is both: